jonifen/jonifen-web/content/blog/post/2017/WhatExactlyIsMVP.md

 What are your thoughts on Technical Debt?

-Give me a shout on Twitter @jonifen - I'd be interested to hear other developers' theories/opinions on the matter.
+Get in touch [through one of the contact options](/contact) - I'd be interested to hear other developers' theories/opinions on the matter.